-When a DHW demand signal from a DHW aquastat is present, the control operates the boiler(s) to maintain the supply water temperature at least as hot as the DHW XCHG setting.
+When a DHW demand is present, the control operates the boiler(s) to maintain the supply water temperature at least as hot as the DHW exchange setting.
+Refer to section D.

+Setpoint -

+When a setpoint demand signal is present, the control operates the boiler(s) to maintain the supply water temperature at least as hot as the Setpoint setting.
 Refer to section E.

-Setpoint

-When a setpoint demand signal from a setpoint system is present, the control operates the boiler(s) to maintain the supply water temperature at least as hot as the SETP setting.
-Refer to section F.

-External Input 0 - 10 V (dc) or 2 - 10 V (dc)
+External Input 0 - 10 V (Dc) or 2 - 10 V (Dc) -

 When an external input signal is present, the control converts the signal to a target supply temperature.
 The control operates the boiler(s) to maintain the required supply water temperature.
+Refer to section F.

-SETBACK (UNOCCUPIED)
+SETBACK (OCC and UNOCC)

 To provide greater energy savings, the control has a setback feature.
 With setback, the supply water temperature in the system is reduced when the building is unoccupied.
 By reducing the supply water temperature, the air temperature in the space may be reduced even when thermostat(s) are not turned down.
-Any time the UnO Sw (5) and the Com - (1) are shorted together, the control operates in the UnOccupied mode.
-When in the UnOccupied mode, the UNOCC segment is displayed in the LCD.
-The control adjusts the supply water temperature based on the UNOCC settings made in the control.
-This feature has no effect when the control is used in the External Input mode.
+Any time the UnO Sw (5) and the Com (1) terminals are shorted together, the control operates in the unoccupied mode.
+When in the unoccupied mode, the UNOCC segment is displayed in the LCD.
+The control adjusts the supply water temperature based on the UNOCC settings in the control.

-COMBUSTION AIR OR ALARM CONTACT
+COMBUSTION AIR OR ALARM CONTACT -

 The control has an isolated contact that can be used as either a combustion air damper contact or an alarm contact.
-This selection is made using the C. A. / Alarm DIP switch.
+This selection is made using the C.A. / Alarm DIP switch.

-Combustion Air (C. A.) -
+Combustion Air (C.A.) -

-When the DIP switch is set to C. A., terminals 12 and 13 can be used as a switch to operate a combustion air damper.
-This contact closes prior to the first stage operating on the control.
-The amount of time that the contact closes prior to the first stage operating is set using the combustion delay setting.
+When the DIP switch is set to C.A., terminals 15 and 16 can be used as a switch to operate a combustion air damper.
+This contact closes prior to the first boiler operating on the control.
+The amount of time that the contact closes prior to the first boiler firing is set using the combustion delay setting.

-The combustion air contact remains closed for a minimum of 15 seconds after the last stage is turned off.
+The combustion air contact remains closed for a minimum of 15 seconds after the last boiler is turned off.